qiskit-community/qiskit-ionq/README.md

 ### Mid-circuit measurements

 The IonQ provider supports mid-circuit measurements, qubit reuse, and mid-circuit `reset`.
 Results are reported per declared classical register, like Qiskit's usual register-split counts.
-Single-circuit only; the `debiasing`/`symmetry_verification` kwargs work here as well.
+Single-circuit only; the `debiasing` kwarg works here as well.

 These run automatically as OpenQASM 3 (`ionq.qasm3.v1`); no extra flags needed.
 Today they execute on the simulator (mid-circuit-measurement QPU support is rolling out); other targets are rejected server-side.
 Register names that are OpenQASM 3 reserved words (`output`, `input`, `measure`, …) are rejected at submission.